jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 Conference Publication IEEE Xplore got best paper award for GreenNet 2024, but I am not sure if we are interested to model 5G vRAN.

-There are plethora of publications on modelling communication networks and DC computing.
+There is a plethora of publications on modeling communication networks and DC computing.

 ### Recommendation

-It is still to be determined to what extent we need to work on modelling networks and devices in the architecture.
+It is still to be determined to what extent we need to work on modeling networks and devices in the architecture.
 Is this outside the scope of architecture?

 ## Dynamic Scaling {#dynscale}

-The ability to adjust resources to need, and possibly turn some of them off during periods of low usage.
+The ability to adjust resources to need and possibly turn some of them off during periods of low usage.
 Examples include the set of servers needed for a service, how many duplicate links are needed to carry high-volume traffic, whether one needs all base stations with overlapping coverage areas to be on, etc.

 Often networking is a critical service and redundancy is needed in fixed and wireless networks.
 Yet, there is a question on how much resiliency is needed and how quickly a backup or resource increase due to capacity shortage can be activated.

 The impact of redundancy on sustainability of the network is discussed later in this document.

 ### Motivation